How to Fix Filter not seating on LG LDTH7972S

 Common Symptoms & Causes

-If your LG LDTH7972S is experiencing a filter seating issue, you may notice one or more of the following symptoms:
+If your LG LDTH7972S is struggling with a filter seating issue, you might notice one or more of the following symptoms:

 • The filter visibly sits crooked or protrudes from the filter housing slot